Battle of Leptis Parva: Battle

 The Carthaginian Senate encouraged reconciliation between Hanno and Hamilcar, and they agreed to serve together.
 The pair marched after the rebels with an army totalling perhaps 25,000 including every Carthaginian citizen of military age.
 On this occasion Hanno and Hamilcar cooperated well together and harassed the rebels on their march.
 The rebels were forced into a succession of unsuccessful skirmishes in Byzacium as the Carthaginians attempted to wear them down.
 Mathos, rather than wait to be besieged, decided to meet the Carthaginians in open battle in mid- to late 238 BC.
 As the rebels were by now in extremis Mathos called in every available man, stripping all rebel-held towns of garrisons.
 As the rebels' situation had worsened, they had increasingly suffered from desertions.
 Few of the original mutineers remained, after the previous three years of fierce campaigning, to participate in this battle; most of the rebel army was made up of indigenous North Africans.
 The Carthaginian army on the other hand, was steadily reinforced and had grown to over 30,000 men and a large number of war elephants.

 Battle was given eight to ten weeks after the two armies arrived in Byzacium, although the location is not known.
 Few details of the battle survive.
 It was a set piece battle, with no subtleties of manoeuvre – Mathos was not a proficient general and the Carthaginians were so superior that they felt no need for stratagems.
 Hamilcar was the senior Carthaginian commander and he ensured that the rebels were crushed, with few losses to the Carthaginians.
 In a change of policy, prisoners were taken, which probably helped to ensure that there was no desperate last stand.
 Captives were sold into slavery.
 Mathos was also captured, and he was dragged through the streets of Carthage and tortured to death by its inhabitants.

 Aftermath

 Most of the towns and cities which had not already come to terms with Carthage now did so, with the exceptions of Utica and Hippo, whose inhabitants feared vengeance for their massacre of Carthaginians.
 They attempted to hold out, but Polybius says that they too "quickly" surrendered, probably in late 238 or very early 237 BC.
 The towns and cities that surrendered were treated leniently, although Carthaginian governors were imposed on them.
 Immediately after the war Hamilcar led many of his veterans on an expedition to expand Carthaginian holdings in southern Iberia; this was to become a semi-autonomous Barcid fiefdom.
-In 218 BC a Carthaginian army under Hannibal besieged the Roman-protected town of Saguntum in eastern Iberia, providing the spark which ignited the Second Punic War.
+In 218 BC a Carthaginian army under Hannibal Barca besieged the Roman-protected town of Saguntum in eastern Iberia, providing the spark which ignited the Second Punic War.